How To Make Cold Brew Coffee At Home

 Step 2: Mix the coffee and water

-But for this recipe, we will assume a ratio of 1 ounce of coffee per 1 cup of water will be suitable.
+For this cold brew recipe, we will assume a ratio of 1 ounce of coffee per 1 cup of water will be suitable.
 Remember to pour the water in slowly and preferably in a circular motion.
+This technique is essential when you want to know how to make cold brew coffee at home effectively.

 Mix the coffee and water